arnold on Feb 24, 2019

 The last thing I like to have organized before I start my campaign is to have my landing page ready.
 The landing page is the page of your website that a person will land on when they click on your Ad.

-With Google Ads, it is ideal to have landing pages that are specifically created for each group.
+With Google Ads, it is ideal to have landing pages that are specifically created for each campaign or group.
 The main reason for this is simple.
 If I were to run a campaign that targets tree trimming and I sent them to the homepage of my website, they are going to see four different services.
 They will have to dig around the page and by the time they find tree trimming, they will have had to put in too much effort and there will not be a lot written about my service.
 There are many other links and places where I can lose that lead around the homepage of my website.
 Potential customers are not putting in a lot of cognitive effort and you need to make the process of contacting you as easy as possible.

 Another major reason for specific landing pages is quality score.
 Google Ads is going to give me a grade for each keyword I am bidding on as it relates to the relevance to the page that is loaded when the ad is clicked on.
 This grade is a quality score.
 The more relevant my keyword is to the page the higher my score and the less I potentially have to pay for that keyword.
 If I am Bidding on Tree trimming, I want the URL of my page to have Tree trimming, I want the titles of my page to have the phrase tree trimming.
 I want Tree trimming images that have tree trimming in the title and tree trimming as the alt tag.
 The ad that is shown should also have tree trimming in the main title.
 The point is, I need to let Google Ads know that my page is relevant to what keywords I am bidding on.